Exclusive: BP back on its feet but CEO senses no respite

 Instead, BP is opting for phased developments that require less capital and less time to construct, which make them easier to control at a time of uncertainty over oil prices.

-“Many of the companies in the industry are remembering the lesson learnt during the $100 oil era (which) is take it in phases,” Dudley said.
+“Many of the companies in the industry are remembering the lesson learned during the $100 oil era (which) is take it in phases,” Dudley said.

 BP is applying this approach in many of its main production hubs such as Egypt and Gulf of Mexico, where it can continue raising production into the early 2020s, Dudley said.